"Pole Pole" is slowly...

 2023

-We have also moved the warehouse close to Warsaw to a friendly fulfillment center so that your parcels and returns are handled more efficiently.
-Additionally, we can now work from Ghana, Tanzania or even Australia in Dorota's case without interrupting our business!
+We have also moved our warehouse near Warsaw to a friendly shipping company so that your parcels and returns can be processed more efficiently.
+Additionally, we can now work from Ghana, Tanzania, or anywhere in the world without interrupting our operations!

 Pole Pole Homies